St. Mary's Cathedral

 How long should I spend visiting?

-A visit typically takes about one hour, allowing time to explore the interior and exterior of the cathedral.
+A visit typically takes about one hour, but you may wish to stay longer if you plan to explore the art and architecture in detail.

 Is photography allowed?

-Photography is generally permitted, but be respectful of worshippers and avoid using flash during services.
+Photography is generally permitted, but be respectful of worshippers and the sacred environment.

 Are there guided tours?